Topic Risk Management,

 Those signs do not mean the business is failing.
 They mean the business has outgrown a system that worked at an earlier size.

-That is the real shift: every business is making people decisions whether it has HR or not.
+Every business is making people decisions whether it has HR or not.
 The difference is whether those decisions are supported with structure.

 Frequently Asked Questions